iLVL-Key/FFXI/addons/VanaPad/readme.md

 ## Version History
 Version 1.0 BETA-3
-- Fix text shifting when changing colors (you can see it doing it with the edit button in the eaxmple gif).
+- Fix text shifting when changing colors (you can see it doing it with the edit button in the example gif).

 Version 1.0 BETA-2
 - Fix Windower double-click bug on the hide button